gep13-talks/CakeDemos/Demos/Demo 1 - NuGet Package Restore.md

 * `git checkout Demo1`
-* First of all we are going to need a bootstrapper
+* First of all we are going to need a bootstrapper.
+Normally, when on Windows, this would be done by doing this:

 ```
 Invoke-WebRequest http://cakebuild.net/bootstrapper/windows -OutFile build.ps1
 ```

-* But we are going to use:
+* But we are going to use this, so that we can use the offline installation:

 ```
 Invoke-WebRequest http://localhost:8081/repository/cake-raw/build.ps1 -OutFile build.ps1